One of the most ambitious SEO campaigns ever.

 2. Systems and processes to handle the increased workload grow slower than the rate of new work and team members are added

-Here is how we dealt with each issue.
+Here is how we dealt with each of these issues.

 Documentation, Documentation, Documentation